ovehbe/email-printer/README.md

    - Password
    - Security (None/SSL/TLS)
 3. Configure recipient settings:
-   - Recipient Email
+   - Add recipient emails
    - Subject (optional)
    - Body (optional)
 4. Save your settings
+5. Send a test email to verify your settings are correct
-5. Switch to the Print tab
+6. Switch to the Print tab
-6. Drag and drop files or click "Choose File" to select files
+7. Drag and drop files or click "Choose Files" to select files
-7. Click "Print" to send the files via email
+8. Click "Print" to send the files via email
+9. View logs in the Logs tab

+### Multiple Printers

+You can add multiple virtual printers by clicking the "+" tab.
+Each printer can have its own:
+- Name
+- SMTP settings
+- Recipient list
+- Email subject and body settings
+- Log history

+This is useful for sending to different destinations or using different SMTP servers.

 ## Settings Storage

-Settings are stored in `~/.config/email-printer/settings.json`.
-This file contains your SMTP and recipient settings in JSON format.
+Settings are stored in:
+- `~/.config/email-printer/printers.json` - List of configured printers
+- `~/.config/email-printer/settings_PrinterName.json` - Settings for each individual printer

+## Logs

+The application maintains logs of all operations, including:
+- File additions and removals
+- Email sending attempts
+- Success and error messages

+These logs are stored in memory during the application session and can be cleared using the "Clear Logs" button.

 ## Contributing